Tetralogy of Fallot: Imaging Considerations

 Tetralogy of Fallot is defined by four classic elements: misalignment of VSD (ventricular septal defect), right displacement of aorta (overriding aorta), hypertrophy of the right ventricle, and pulmonary stenosis (PS).
 Right ventricular hypertrophy does not usually occur until after birth, and pulmonary stenosis may not be present during early ultrasound examinations, but can develop or worsen during the latter part of the pregnancy.
 During the second trimester, the VSD and overriding aorta is usually detected on four chamber cardiac views, but evaluation of the outflow tracts increases TOF’s detection rate.

 Using a four chamber view and outflow tract analysis, the sensitivity for detecting congenital heart defects is approximately 89%, while conotruncal abnormalities can be suspected with the four chamber view.

 3 Vessel View

 Above.
-Classical tetralogy of Fallot is associated with pulmonary stenosis, while tetralogy of Fallot with pulmonary atresia or absent pulmonary valve syndrome is considered a variant.
+“Classic” Tetralogy of Fallot is associated with pulmonary stenosis, while Tetralogy of Fallot with pulmonary atresia or absent pulmonary valve syndrome is considered a variant.

-An aorta which is larger than the main pulmonary artery is associated with tetralogy of Fallot.
-When the ratio of AA/MPA is greater than 1 in the three vessel view, 81% of the fetuses had TOF or a TOF variant and 19% had and aortic valve abnormality.
+An aorta which is larger than the main pulmonary artery is associated with Tetralogy of Fallot.
+When the ratio of AA/MPA is greater than 1 in the three vessel view, 81% of the fetuses had TOF or a TOF variant, and 19% had an aortic valve abnormality.

 Fetal Cardiac Axis